 What are Amazon Storefronts?

 First, if you’re not aware, Amazon storefronts are a “new” way for brands to showcase themselves on Amazon.
 Ok not new but they’re really starting to gain traction after being launched in 2018.
+If you want to dive into more detail about Amazon Storefronts, don’t miss our Ultimate Guide.

 Available for Brand Registered sellers, Amazon Storefronts are being pushed more and more by Amazon as they look to give brands more tools to sell and grow on the marketplace.